 Khus grass has variety of uses from household to therapeutic.
 In some parts of India, the roots are used make curtains or screens.
 During summer season, these curtains were hanged on doors, windows and drenched with water to get cool air.
 The dried stem of grass is used to make brooms.
 The dried plant is also used to make roofs of Kutcha houses.
 Khas essence is added for flavouring syrups, sherbets and summer drinks.

 Mainly the roots are used for medicinal purposes.
 These roots are aromatic and has sedative effect on nervous system.
 The roots are used to treat intestinal parasites, fever, skin diseases and poisonous stings.
-Vetiver oil is obtained from roots of plant.
-It is used for flavouring Khus Sharbat and in making of cosmetics, perfumes, soaps etc.
+Vetiver oil is obtained from roots of the plant.
+It is used for flavouring Khus Sharbat and in the making of cosmetics, perfumes, soaps, etc.

 Scientific name: Vetiveria zizanioides(Linn.)
 Nash Synonyms- Anatherum zizanioides (L.) Hitchc. & Chase, Andropogon muricatus Retz., Andropogonodoratus Steud., Andropogon squarrosus auct., Andropogon zizanioides (L.) Urb., Phalaris zizanioides L.